RyanAliXII/ContactTracing/README.md

 ## Description

 This is my self-project made using MERN Stack.
-Originally, The scope of this project was national level but, I turned down the scope into school campus use.
+Originally, The scope of this project was city level but, I turned down the scope into school campus use.
 That is why there is some inconsistencies on the code, but I gave all my best to make it clean as much as possible.
 The reason for turning down the scope is because i am solo developer and i did not much have time because of school works.

 ## How to Run